-Before you book, check out the Whistler Blackcomb restaurant site where you can see the latest reviews, restaurant openings, check out menus online and even download coupons.Continue to 5 of 10 below.
+Before you book, check out the Whistler Blackcomb restaurant site where you can see the latest reviews, restaurant openings, check out menus online and even download coupons.

-Skiing in WhistlerSkiing in Whistler means access to two massive mountains: Whistler and Blackcomb (the ski resort is known as Whistler-Blackcomb).
+Skiing in Whistler means access to two massive mountains: Whistler and Blackcomb (the ski resort is known as Whistler-Blackcomb).
 At the base of the two mountains is Whistler Village, a highly developed, posh Intrawest development full of restaurants, boutiques and other amenities.
 Several hotels are located in the village, including Chateau Whistler, a Hilton and a Best Western.
 Condos both in the village and in the surrounding area are available for rent as well.

 Travel by Car: The major gateway to Whistler is through the city of Vancouver, 115 kms or 70 miles away.
 Whistler is a two-hour drive on the portion of Highway 99 known as the Sea-to-Sky Highway.
 The drive to Whistler is one of the Canada's most scenic drives.
 However; weather may also result in bad driving conditions, so you may want to have an experienced driver at the wheel.
 Numerous other options including taxi, bus and even helicopter are available to get you to Whistler.

 Another option is to fly into Seattle and drive 4-5 hours to Whistler.

 Travel by Bus: Pacific Coach's YVR-Whistler SkyLynx is the only bus transportation company with ticket counters located at the airport.
 The SkyLynx will also stop at downtown Vancouver hotels.

 Snowbus is a relatively inexpensive way to get to Whistler during the ski season from Richmond, Vancouver, Burnaby, North Vancouver and West Vancouver.
 Greyhound Canada also offers non-stop seasonal Ski Express between Vancouver and Whistler Village.

 Travel by Train: Rocky Mountaineer Vacations offers a classic Canadian train ride from Vancouver to Whistler.
 The Whistler Mountaineer train ride is three hours of stunning deep valleys, snow-capped mountain peaks, seascapes and mountain views.
 Upgrade to Glacier Dome Coach class for panoramic views through full length dome windows.